dewaldabrie/ebook-to-audio-converter/README.md

 - **Abbreviated Chapters**: Add functionality to generate concise summaries or abbreviated versions of chapters, ideal for quick listens or previews.
 - **Expanded TTS Options**: Incorporate additional voices and languages for greater personalization and accessibility.
 - **Cloud Storage Integration**: Enable saving and retrieving files from cloud services like Google Drive or Dropbox for seamless access across devices.

-## Security Note

-**Do not hardcode your xAI API key in the code.**
-Instead, create a `.env` file in the project root with the following content: